beulard/lard61-fw/BUILD.md

-# Build blink for the lard61
+# Build all firmware for the lard61

 ```sh
 export PICO_SDK_PATH=/path/to/sdk